ijl20/cambridge_coffee_pot/code/st7735_ijl20/README.md

 3. Using numpy to convert a normal Python '888' 3-bytes-per-pixel RGB image to the '565' 16-bit format used by the LCD.
 This is faster than the 'for loop' iterate-and-convert method common elsewhere.

-4. A 'Bar' (for bar chart) object is provided which can very efficiently add columns to a horizontal bar chart using narrow vertical windows on the LCD.
+4. A 'Chart' (line or bar chart) object is provided which can very efficiently add columns or points to a horizontal bar chart using narrow vertical windows on the LCD.
 This can easily keep up with data sampled at e.g. 10 times/second where the full LCD width will represent 16 seconds.

+5. Provides a ST7735_EMULATOR() object which provides the same methods as the ST7735 object but renders the data into a window on your development desktop rather than an actual 1.8in LCD display.

 ## Sources